The New York Times, July 28, 2021

-Hugh Hayden Sculpture Installation Examines History, Slavery and American Identity
+Hugh Hayden Sculpture Installation Examines American History and Identity

 Creation Myths on view Jan.
 18-Jun.
 7, 2020, at Princeton University Art Museum’s Art@Bainbridge galleries

 Titled Creation Myths, the installation responds to the history of Bainbridge House by creating distinct but interconnected domestic spaces.
 In the “kitchen,” iron skillets fused with casts of African masks consider the enslaved cooks who helped create American cuisine; in the “study,” a claw-machine arcade game filled with cotton bolls references the quintessential act of slave labor; in the “dining room,” an oak table covered in large-scale thorns evokes the unattainability of the American Dream.
-Together, these spaces craft a narrative – part fiction, part history – that evokes themes of cuisine, leisure and education and explores the intersections of these themes with slavery’s complex legacy.
+Together, these spaces craft a narrative – part fiction, part history – that evokes themes of cuisine, leisure and education.

-Hayden sources much of his lumber from sources imbued with meaning, including mesquite he hand-harvested on the U.S.-Mexico border and Christmas trees salvaged from Park Avenue trash bins.
+Hayden sources much of his lumber from sources imbued with meaning, including mesquite he hand-harvested on the U.S.-Mexico border and Christmas trees salvaged from Park Avenue.

 Creation Myths, the second installation at Art@Bainbridge since it launched last year, will be on view from Jan.
 18-June 7, 2020.
 The installation is curated by Alex Bacon, curatorial associate, with Mitra Abbaspour, Haskell curator of modern and contemporary art.